mfaani/mfaani/content/posts/why-cant-xcode-show-caller/index.md

 Download the [sample project](https://github.com/prohoney/xcode-cant-show-caller-sample) if you want.
 You don't have to though.
 The project doesn't even need to be ran.
 It's just provided for context.

 I'm going to discuss two gotchas I hade with Xcode.
-For quite some time (~65 months) I thought a fix was coming, then I realized this is because I didn't fully understand the difference between an interface (or protocol) with a concrete type.
+For quite some time I thought a fix was coming, then I realized this is because I didn't fully understand the difference between an interface (or protocol) with a concrete type.

 ### Find Call Hierarchy not working: